hark130/Shawarma_Swarm/README.md

-    [ ] Add facility to inject a "shawarma" (before and after equilibrium) [ ] Modify the library to 'hide' functions callers don't need (e.g., shwarm_one_dim()) [ ] Refactor library functions with duplicate code (e.g., find_closest_one_dim_points()) [X] Main binary
+    [ ] Add facility to inject a "shawarma" (before and after equilibrium) [ ] Modify the library to 'hide' functions callers don't need (e.g., shwarm_one_dim()) [ ] Refactor library functions with duplicate code (e.g., find_closest_one_dim_points()) [ ] Consider moving 'local' library function definitions to the end and adding prototypes at the top [X] Main binary

     [X] Start shwarm_it.c